-Each of these panels is like a separate antenna that you are in fact stacking together on the same mast, increasing the gain and reach of your over-the-air reception.
+This UHF receptor by Antennas Direct consists of four separate panels you assemble together; these are like separate antennas that you are in fact stacking altogether on the same mast, increasing the gain and reach of your over-the-air reception.

-The antenna offers a maximum gain of 15.8 dB and is UHF only (some claim they get VHF but this is due more to circumstance than design).
+Keep in mind that while this antenna offers a high gain of 15.8 dB, it’s UHF only – some claim they get VHF, but this is due more to circumstance than design.

-Because of the antenna’s high gain it doesn’t come with a preamplifier, as in many situations it won’t be needed.
+Because of the antenna’s high gain, it doesn’t come with a preamplifier, as in most situations, it simply won’t be needed.
 You must purchase the antenna mast as well as the coaxial cable to connect to your TV or converter box.

 Frequency and Channel Types

-Supporting reception in full HD (1080p), the 8DXB antenna receives the entire broadcast spectrum of UHF frequencies (RF channels 14 to 51).
+Supporting reception in full HD (1080p), the 8DXB antenna receives the entire broadcast spectrum of UHF frequencies.

-Overall you’ll need some DIY skills to assemble and install the antenna, along with the mast and coaxial.
-However the skills needed are definitely not beyond the reach of the weekend hobbyist.
+Overall, you’ll need some minor DIY skills to assemble and install this antenna, along with the mast and coaxial.
+However, the skills needed are definitely not beyond the reach of the weekend hobbyist.

 You assemble the separate parts of the 8DXB using a Phillips screwdriver and adjustable wrench.
 The kit also comes with clamps for attaching the antenna to the mast that you purchase or acquire separately.